basho/basho_docs/content/riak/kv/2.2.0/configuring/v3-multi-datacenter.md

 ## Default Bucket Properties

 Riak KV version 2.2.0 changed the values of the default bucket properties hash.
-This will cause an issue replicating between Riak KV clusters with versions 2.2.0 and Riak KV clusters with versions less than 2.2.0.
+This will cause an issue replicating between Riak KV clusters with versions 2.2.0 or greater and Riak KV clusters with versions less than 2.2.0.

-To replicate between Riak KV versions 2.2.0 and Riak KV clusters less than version 2.2.0, add the necessary override in the advanced.config file:
+To replicate between Riak KV versions 2.2.0 or greater and Riak KV clusters less than version 2.2.0, add the necessary override in the advanced.config file:

 ```advanced.config
 {riak_repl, [